tien02/real-time-face-recognition/README.md

 Detect and recognize face in realtime.

-Best FPS achieved is 18.
+Best FPS achieved around is 15 - 18.

 **TO DO:**